NET WORTH: $2.1 billion

 SOURCE OF WEALTH: Early investor in Google, executive at Netscape and Amazon.
 Started his own VC firm Sherpalo

-EDUCATION: One of Shriram’s biggest interests is education, particularly in India.
+EDUCATION & RESEARCH: One of Shriram’s biggest interests is education.
 He has been a supporter of Magic Bus, which engages marginalized children in India to mainstream education.
 He has also backed Roshni, a nonprofit based in Dehli that helps Muslim girls get an education.
-He backed web-based learning projects such as Gooru and the TED Fellows program, which he brought to India.
-While he’s a supporter of Internet learning, he said that expectations are often too high for how much it can improve education.